2020 12 Hours of Sebring: Entries

 A total of 31 cars took part in the event split across four classes.
 8 cars were entered in DPi, 4 in LMP2, 6 in GTLM, and 13 in GTD.
 In DPi, Gabby Chaves subbed for Filipe Albuquerque in the Whelen Engineering Racing entry due to a clash with the FIA World Endurance Championship round at Bahrain.
 Scott Andrews joined Stephen Simpson and Matheus Leist in the #85 JDC-Miller MotorSports entry.
 In LMP2, Tower Motorsport By Starworks, Performance Tech Motorsports, and Inter Europol Competition returned after skipping the previous event at Laguna Seca.
 Guy Cosmo and Patrick Byrne joined Don Yount in the Performance Tech Motorsports entry.
 In GTLM, Neel Jani subbed for Mathieu Jaminet in the #912 Porsche GT Team entry due to a clash with the GT World Challenge Europe round at Circuit Paul Ricard.
 Earl Bamber subbed for Matt Campbell in the #911 Porsche GT Team entry due to a clash with the GT World Challenge Europe round at Circuit Paul Ricard.
 In GTD, Marc Miller subbed for Ben Keating in the Riley Motorsports entry due to a clash with the FIA World Endurance Championship round at Bahrain.
 Joey Hand subbed for Álvaro Parente in the #57 Heinricher Racing with MSR Curb-Agajanian.
 Nick Yelloly subbed for Bill Auberlen in the Turner Motorsport entry due to quarantine.
 GRT Grasser Racing Team made their first appearance since the TireRack.com Grand Prix at Road Atlanta.
 Pierre Kaffer joined Andrew Davis and Robert Ferriol in the Team Hardpoint entry.

 Practice

-There were three practice sessions preceding the start of the race on Saturday, all three one on Thursday.
-The first session on Thursday morning lasted one hour.
-The second session on Thursday afternoon lasted 75 minutes.
-The final session on Thursday evening lasted 90 minutes.
+There were three practice sessions preceding the start of the race on Saturday, all three were on Thursday.
+The first session held Thursday morning lasted one hour.
+The second session held Thursday afternoon lasted 75 minutes.
+The final session held Thursday evening lasted 90 minutes.